 products quite differently to the

 ) use the manufacturer

 recommends.
-So we would be taking full responsibility for
+So you would be taking full responsibility for

 Assuming plenty of calcifediol is available, I tried to arrive at a